POLITY & CONSTITUTION

 NATIONAL POPULATION REGISTER

-Recently, government has decided to prepare a National Population Register (NPR) by September 2020 to lay the foundation for rolling out a citizens’ register across the country.
+Recently, the government has decided to prepare a National Population Register (NPR) by September 2020 to lay the foundation for rolling out a citizens’ register across the country.

 About National Population Register